cardano-lightning/cardano-lightning/docs/adrs/002-thread-token.md

 We should probably consider at least the following types of clients:

-- Clients which have acceess to the full blockchain history or an interesting subset of it.
+- Clients which have access to the full blockchain history.

 - Clients which have access to some certified verification source like Mithril